 There were many shops that have shoes and clothes lined up in the shop.
 I didn't need either of these things right now.
 I continued to walk down the street, looking at the store displays with a sideways glance.
 Then I noticed an old man sitting on a chair next to a shop.
 There was a small table next to him.
 This old man was a street vendor.

 There were a number of coins and bills on his table.
 He was selling old coins and bills.
+There were also street vendors selling old coins on Hayam Wuruk Street as well, so I guess there are many people who want to sell and buy old coins in this city.
 When he realized that I was Japanese, he quickly pointed to some old bills and told me to buy them.
 They were Japanese military bills.
 At the end of World War II, Indonesia was under Japanese occupation, and the Japanese military had issued military bills at that time.

 I don't know how much they were worth when they were issued.
 But it's hard to imagine that it worked as a bill in Indonesia, where Japan was soon defeated and Indonesia was in a war of independence with the Netherlands.
 It would have been reduced to scrap paper within a few years.
 Those who sold them as goods and received military bills as payment for them must have lost a lot of money.